Russia travel advice

 Religious activity

 Religious activity is heavily regulated in Russia.
-If you plan to engage in religious activity, such as missionary work, make sure you are not inadvertently violating local laws.
+If you plan to engage in religious activity, such as missionary work, make sure you do not break local laws.

 Driving

-You may drive with a Canadian driver’s licence if you carry it and a Russian translation.
-You must obtain a local permit if staying longer than 6 months.
+You may drive with a Canadian driver’s licence if you carry a notarized Russian translation.
+You must obtain a local permit if you stay longer than 6 months.

 The legal blood alcohol content limit is significantly lower than in Canada.
 Those found guilty of drinking and driving can expect heavy fines, suspension of their driving permit and immediate detention.
 Repeat offenders may face prison sentences.